FlipsideCrypto/fsc-evm/doc_descriptions/nft/nft.md

 {% docs evm_nft_events_table_doc %}

-This table contains NFT sales on the Ethereum blockchain.
+This table contains NFT sales on this EVM blockchain.
 More NFT marketplaces will be added over time.

 {% enddocs %}

 {% docs evm_nft_mint_table_doc %}

-This table contains NFT mint events, defined as an NFT transfers from a burn address to an address, on the Ethereum blockchain.
+This table contains NFT mint events, defined as NFT transfers from a burn address to an address, on this EVM blockchain.

 {% enddocs %}

 {% docs evm_nft_transfer_table_doc %}

-This table contains NFT transfer events on the Ethereum blockchain.
+This table contains NFT transfer events on this EVM blockchain.

 {% enddocs %}

-{% docs evm_nft_aggregator_name%}
+{% docs evm_nft_aggregator_name %}

 The name of the aggregator platform where the sale took place.
 If the sale did not take place via an aggregator platform, then the value will be null.

 {% enddocs %}

-{% docs evm_nft_amount%}
+{% docs evm_nft_amount %}

 The total amount, specified by the mint token address, used as payment to mint the specified number of NFTs corresponding to this token id.

 {% enddocs %}

-{% docs evm_nft_amount_usd%}
+{% docs evm_nft_amount_usd %}

 The USD value of 'amount'.